abhinav-nath/all-about-aws/notes/elb.md

 ## Health Checks

 <img width="500" src="https://user-images.githubusercontent.com/48696735/180645678-4467fe89-8974-428e-9cf6-ab22f05d9c59.png">

+Health checks enable to route traffic to only healthy instances.

 - Health checks are crucial for Load Balancers
 - They enable the load balancer to know if instances it forwards the traffic to are available to respond to requests